ThunderFly-aerospace/TFRPM01/README.md

 - 10 turns for each pair SCL/+5V and SDA/GND per 30cm cable length
 - The two pairs are turned again by 4 turns of pairs per 30cm cable length.

-These special cable conductors winding method greatly improves the signal integrity by minimizing the crosstalk between the SDA and SCL signals.
+These special cable conductors' winding method greatly improves the signal integrity by minimizing the crosstalk between the SDA and SCL signals.

 ### I²C Address Configuration